Everybody Dies Takes Bronze at IFComp November 16, 2008

 UPDATE: Invisiclue Style Hints provided below, Windows exe customized.

-If your Java isn’t playing nice with Everybody Dies, or if you’re getting jaggy fonts that are like sandpaper on your eyes, you can download, unzip and run the .exe for the Windows version; or download an interpreter for Mac or Linux and then open this gblorb file through it.
+You can download, unzip and run the .exe for the Windows version; or download an interpreter for Mac or Linux and then open this gblorb file through it.
 Nothing’s more than a couple megs.

 Special thanks to: